LiaScript/docs/README.md

 ### Single-Choice Matrix

                               --{{0}}--
-For defining survey blocks you only have to have a header row, whose definition is also used by the trailing rows.
+For defining survey blocks, you only have to have a header row, whose definition is also used by the trailing rows.

 __Markdown-format:__